Carrie Underwood Shows Off World-Famous Legs In A Mini Dress

 She’ll be back at the location in November to host the 2019 CMA Awards, and previously opened up about Brad Paisley’s reaction to not co-hosting the show with her for the first time in a decade.
 Instead, she’ll be on stage with fellow female country superstars Dolly Parton and Reba McEntire.

-But as for how she got the insane legs she was showing off on the new snap, Underwood previously explained that she actually goes a little easier on herself than she used to since becoming a mom because of her insanely busy schedule balancing family and work life.
+As for how she got the insane legs she was showing off on the new snap, Underwood previously explained that she actually goes a little easier on herself than she used to since becoming a mom because of her insanely busy schedule balancing family and work life.

 “I used to work out six days a week, but now that’s a little rare, sometimes it’s one or two times a week and that just kind of has to be okay,” she told E!
 News.